-Our business is organised into the following business units:
+Our business is organised into the following business units and supplies the products

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.